The-words-Content-and-Marketing-on-a-desktop

 11. Your content is purely for SEO

 The opposite problem to content that isn’t searchable is content that’s created purely for SEO.
-This kind of content is primed with all the right keywords, but typically has little value for your human audience.
+This kind of content is packed with all the right keywords, but the value for your human audience is negligible.

 12. Your content is just advertising